jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 One belief system looked at us and saw only genotype: each person is solely defined by their bloodline, so purge the dead weight of the species and promote and empower the doers and thinkers to replace them.
 The other saw only phenotype: remake the human condition by empowering educated decision-makers to engineer a society to make everyone a better human.

 Both believed they had cracked the code of human advancement.
-They implemented their ideas, and world would soon find how they worked, before evolution got a chance to judge it against natural selection.
+They implemented their ideas, and the world would soon find how they worked, before evolution got a chance to judge it against natural selection.

 ## Chapter 12—Extremism Is Not Natural

-Both the Soviet Union and Nazi Germany ran put their ideas into practice at full scale, on real populations, at the same time.
-Neither called it an a test.
+Both the Soviet Union and Nazi Germany put their ideas into practice at full scale, on real populations, at the same time.
+Neither called it a test.
 Both were certain enough to build a state on the answers their belief systems gave them.

 Nazi scientists attributed human success and failure to genetic heredity alone.
 Destiny was sealed at conception, unreachable, and legible in a person's body.
 The fact that many of Europe's best minds like John von Neumann and Albert Einstein fled for their apparent unworthiness dissuaded no believer.
 Left behind was a regime that measured skulls to rank intelligence and traced ancestry to sniff out more supposed undesirables.